matt5834/course-in-a-box/modules/harmony/_posts/2000-01-05-three-instruments.markdown

 You'll likely need to double check your harmony parts with the main melody and make a few adjustments.
 For example, look for any open intervals or any clashes.

 ##Feedback
-Visit this topic about filling out the orchestration [here](http://discourse.yciw.net/t/using-copy-and-paste-to-fill-out-the-instrumentation/61?u=matt) on our forum and share your thoughts and experiences with this technique.
+Visit this topic about filling out the orchestration here:  <a class="btn btn-primary" target="_blank" href="http://discourse.yciw.net/t/using-copy-and-paste-to-fill-out-the-instrumentation/61?u=matt"><i class="fa fa-weixin"></i> Talk about Orchestration!</a>
+Share your thoughts and experiences with this technique.
 How have your students performed using this technique in their piece.